MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt.md

 [!code-csharp[Overrides](~/../botbuilder-samples/samples/csharp_dotnetcore/13.core-bot/Dialogs/CancelAndHelpDialog.cs?range=22-31)]

-If the user types "help", the `InterrupAsync` method sends a message and then calls `DialogTurnResult (DialogTurnStatus.Waiting)` to indicate that the dialog on top is waiting for a response from the user.
+If the user types "help", the `InterruptAsync` method sends a message and then calls `DialogTurnResult (DialogTurnStatus.Waiting)` to indicate that the dialog on top is waiting for a response from the user.
 In this way, the conversation flow is interrupted for a turn only, and in the next turn we continue from where we left off.

 If the user types "cancel", it calls `CancelAllDialogsAsync` on its inner dialog context, which clears its dialog stack and causes it to exit with a cancelled status and no result value.
 To the `MainDialog` (shown later on), it will appear that the booking dialog ended and returned null, similar to when the user chooses not to confirm their booking.